subvisual/blog/pages/posts/2017/08-august/139-vim-ruby.md

 It's a Vim function that you can trigger with `C-]` or call with `:call AngularTemplateToDirective()` (or map to a shortcut).
 Notice that it uses a module called `VIM` on line three.
 That module comes from Vim and it allows us to control it from the Ruby.
 If you want to learn more use `:help ruby` inside Vim.

 This function fetches the current buffer and the current line.
-If the line matches an HTML tag (something like `<chart-timepicker>` , `</chart-timepicker>` or `<chart-timepicker something`), it takes the tag's name, turns it to snake<sub>case</sub>, and opens the corresponding directive's file.
+If the line matches an HTML tag (something like `<timepicker>` , `</timepicker>` or `<timepicker something>`), it takes the tag's name, turns it to snakecase, and opens the corresponding directive's file.

 Cool right?
-Five years and there's still so much to learn about Vim!
+Five years using Vim and there's still so much to learn!

 ## A little more advanced

 With the function above, you can open directives from the HTML.
 How nice would it be to open CSS files from the HTML as well?

-Taking the previous HTML example, when I'm in a line with `class="chart__timepicker"` I want to open the [BEM](http://getbem.com/) component named `chart` that, by convention, sits in `stylesheets/components/chart.scss`.
+Taking the previous HTML example, when I'm in a line with `class="timepicker"` I want to open the [BEM](http://getbem.com/) component named `timepicker` that, by convention, sits in `stylesheets/components/timepicker.scss`.

-Building on the previous implementation, you first check if the current line contains \`class="\`, if not then look for the tag using the code from before.
+Building on the previous implementation, you first check if the current line contains `class="`, if not then look for the tag using the code from before.
 If it does match, you extract the component's name from the class, turn it into snake case and open the file:

 ```ruby
 function!
 AngularTemplateToDirectiveOrCSS()